 Harlem’s 125th Street is at the heart of the neighborhood.
 Bill Clinton's New York office is at 55 West 125th Street, and the legendary Apollo Theater stands at No. 253.
 Growth has brought outposts of Starbucks, Old Navy, and H&M (with Whole Foods set to open in 2015), which make it hard to distinguish 125th Street from the city’s other heavily commercialized areas.
 But there are still a few things that set it apart: an energy created by sidewalk vendors hawking bootleg DVDs, incense, and African shea butter; impromptu drum circles; and some of the best people-watching in Manhattan.

-Some of Harlem's most interesting religious buildings—especially its Baptist churches—stand on 116th Street, particularly between St. Nicholas Avenue and Lenox (Malcolm X) Boulevard.
-Admire the ornate theatrical facade of the giant First Corinthian Baptist Church or fill your soul with the mellifluous gospel music of the Canaan Baptist Church of Christ's choir during a Sunday service.
-Take a hint from the parishioners and follow up with the smothered chicken and waffles at Amy Ruth's, at 113 W. 116th.
-After lunch, walk by the green-domed Masjid Malcolm Shabazz —a mosque attended primarily by West Africans and African-Americans.
-Finish at Malcolm Shabazz Harlem Market to stock up on African jewelry, masks, crafts, and caftans at good prices.
-On Saturday, the jazz players jam at the market from 1:30 to 3.
+To get a taste of today’s Harlem, spend time visiting its past and present.
+On 116th Street, particularly between St. Nicholas and Lenox avenues (Malcolm X Boulevard), you’ll find some of the area’s most interesting religious buildings.
+Admire the ornate theatrical facade of the giant First Corinthian Baptist Church, or fill your soul with the mellifluous gospel music of the Canaan Baptist Church of Christ's choir during a Sunday service.
+Take a hint from the parishioners and follow up with smothered chicken and waffles at Sylvia’s, at 328 Malcolm X Boulevard.